cyb3rxp/awesome-soc/ml_genai.md

 * Context: specific business app associated to an EDR/NDR alert
 * Elements to be analyzed: business app activity and artefacts (binaries, files tree, network traffic, etc.)
 * Use of Gen Ai: quickly have an overview of the business app components, architecture, use cases, then determine wether the alert is confirmed or not, based on the alert details.
-* Field feedback: quite useful but mMay be challenging anyhow if the business app is a proprietary one, with almost no open documentation.
+* Field feedback: quite useful but may be challenging anyhow if the business app is a proprietary one, with almost no open documentation.

 ## Watch